 Odd Sock Day was also the launch of the national Anti-Bullying week.
 This year the theme was ‘Choose Respect’.
 Throughout the week all the children did different lessons on the difficult issue of bullying and how it is important that we choose to respect the feelings, wishes and feelings of others.
 We all need to make the right choice and make sure that we all feel happy and safe in and out of school.
 The children were also taking part in a competition organised by the Student Voice to design an anti-bullying poster.
 The Student Voice are going to choose the two best designs and those designs are going to be made into posters that you will see up around school very soon!

 Want to know more about Jigsaw follow the link...

 Designed as a whole school approach, Jigsaw provides a comprehensive scheme of learning for Foundation Stage to Year 6.
 It provides well-structured and progressive lessons for each half termly topic.

 Autumn 2 – Celebrating Differences

 Jigsaw holds children at its heart and its cohesive vision helps children understand and value who they are and how they fit and contribute to the world.

 Sex and Relationship Education (SRE)

-Sex and relationship education (SRE) is an important part of PSHE education and is statutory in maintained secondary schools.
+Sex and relationship education (SRE) is an important part of PSHE education and is statutory in maintained primary and secondary schools.